top of page

 Infrared inspections reveal hidden issues

-Guidant thermographers use years of training and experience, combined with professional-grade thermal imaging, to identify overheating components, loose connections, overloaded circuits, failing breakers, and degraded terminations while there is time to fix them.
+Certified thermographers like those at Guidant use years of training and experience, combined with professional-grade thermal imaging, to identify overheating components, loose connections, overloaded circuits, failing breakers, and degraded terminations while there is time to fix them.

 When an electrical component does fail unexpectedly, the replacement part is rarely what costs you.
 Lost production, emergency labor, collateral damage, and injury are the costs that escalate quickly.